Wings of Witness

 Photo: Debbie Becker

-This was the first time the work has been shown with this human life-like form at the center.
-Previously the butterfly had a central insect body.
-But I knew that as we approached the transformation of 6 million of the collected tabs into the sculpture, that it must communicate the symbolism of lost life.
-We made the life like form by braiding and twisting aluminum wire around female and male mannequins, removing the wire forms and then joining together the forms from both, so that the work would be egalitarian in its representation.
-We also understood that by wrapping and twisting the wire to create a life like form that actually is filled only with empty space, that the wire suggests the presence of a figure, but in fact the wire itself is not a figure.
-It may suggest entrapment, like barbed wire, it may suggest the absence or to some, the presence of a human soul.
+The human lifelike form communicating the symbolism of lost life, replaced a previously insect body shape that had been made from soda can tabs.
+It was made by braiding and twisting aluminum wire around female and male mannequins, removing and then joining the forms from both, so that the work would be egalitarian in its representation.
+By wrapping and twisting the wire to create a life like form that actually is filled only with empty space, the presence of a figure is suggested, but in fact the wire itself is not a figure.
+It may suggest entrapment, like barbed wire.
+It may suggest the absence, or to some, the presence of a human soul.
 It suggests life, lost life, or lives not to be lost again.
-It is a life like form that reminds us that each of the tiny tabs represents a loss, and the potential future generations that may have emanated from that lost life.
+It is a life like form that reminds us that each of the tiny tabs represents a loss and also the potential future generations that may have emanated from that lost life.

 Photo: Yoni Boujo, taken from a helicopter

-After remaining on the mountain slope for over a week, the massive butterfly was disassembled and prepared for its transfer to Holocaust Museum Houston, where it will rest from mid-September to mid-November.
+After its presentation on the desert slope at the Brandeis-Bardin Institute, the massive butterfly was disassembled and prepared for its transfer to Holocaust Museum Houston.

 Senasqua Lodge, Croton Point Park,Croton-on-Hudson, New York